cinar/indicator/README.md

 Contributing to the Project
 ---------------------------

 Anyone can contribute to Indicator library.
 Please make sure to read our [Contributor Covenant Code of Conduct](./CODE_OF_CONDUCT.md) guide first.
 Follow the [How to Contribute to Indicator](./CONTRIBUTING.md) to contribute.
+Signining a [Contributor Agreement](./CLA.md) is also required to contribute to the project.

 Disclaimer
 ----------